-So what are legumes good for?
-For starters, most legumes are packed with protein and are considered one of the best sources of plant-based protein.
+What are legumes good for?
+For starters, most contain a decent amount of amino acids and are considered some of the best sources of plant-based protein.

-Including even just one serving of legumes in your diet each day can be an excellent way to help you meet your protein needs.
+Including even just one serving each day can be an excellent way to help you meet your protein needs.

 2. Promote Regularity

-One analysis published in 2012 looked at five different studies and found that increased dietary fiber intake was able to significantly increase stool frequency in participants with constipation.
-(10)
+One analysis looked at five different studies and found that increased dietary fiber intake was able to significantly increase stool frequency in participants with constipation.

 However, it’s important to keep in mind that you should increase fiber intake slowly and make sure to drink plenty of water as well.
 Sudden increases in fiber intake can cause unpleasant symptoms like gas, cramps or bloating.

-If you’re looking to shed some pounds, you might want to consider adding a few servings of legumes into your diet.
+If you’re looking to shed some pounds, you might want to consider adding a few servings of legumes to your diet each week.

-Not only are legumes high in fiber and protein, both of which can help promote satiety and ward off hunger, but legume consumption has also been associated with better weight management and prevention of obesity.
+Not only are they high in filling fiber and protein, both of which can help promote satiety and ward off hunger, but legume consumption has also been associated with better weight management and prevention of obesity.

 Legumes are also very nutrient-dense foods, meaning they are low in calories but cram tons of vitamins, minerals and nutrients into each serving.
-This makes it easier to optimize the calories that you’re taking in on a weight-loss diet.
+This makes it easier to optimize the nutrients you’re taking in even when cutting your calorie intake.

 It goes without saying that the heart is one of the most crucial organs in the body.
 It pumps out blood to all of the tissues in your body and supplies them with the oxygen and nutrients they need to function and thrive.

 One 2017 study published in the journal BioMed Research International found that eating legumes was associated with a decreased risk of heart disease.
 Other research indicates there are additional heart-healthy perks of eating legumes, such as decreasing triglycerides, blood pressure and inflammation.

-In addition to all of the previously mentioned impressive health benefits, legumes are also excellent at regulating your blood sugar and have been found in studies to significantly lower risks of heart disease, high blood pressure, stroke and type 2 diabetes.
-The high amount of fiber found in legumes works to slow the absorption of sugar in the bloodstream and maintain blood sugar levels.
+Legumes are excellent at regulating your blood sugar and have been found in studies to significantly lower risks of heart disease, high blood pressure, stroke and type 2 diabetes.
+The high amount of fiber found in legumes works to slow the absorption of sugar in the bloodstream and maintain normal blood sugar levels and insulin sensitivity.

 Although legumes are loaded with health benefits, there are also some drawbacks to including them in your diet that should be considered.